 I’ll bet you use lip balm on your lips, don’t you?
 Oh, I know, it’s called “lip balm,” so it’s SUPPOSED to be used for moisturizing your lips.
-But did you know you could use it for more than your lips?
+But do you know how to use lip balm for more than your lips?
 And for more than moisturizing?

 With all the lip balm we have around, we’ve found some extra uses for it.
 We’ve also figured out how to get greasy lip balm stains out of shirts and pants and…wait, you’ve put lip balm through the clothes dryer, too?
 I guess that’s what happens when you have a tube or jar in every pocket (like I do).
 Well, no worries, I can help with that, too.
 But first, let’s talk about the other things you can do with lip balm.